Sgclark20/CSCE548-MealPrepTracker/README.md

 # CSCE 548 – Project 1: Meal Prep Tracker

 ## Problem Statement:
 Meal prepping can be time-consuming and difficult to manage when tracking recipes, ingredients, portion sizes, and nutritional information.
-This project aims to make meal preparation easier by organizing meals, recipes, and ingredients in a structured database that allows users to track what they eat and how meals are prepared.
+This project aims to make meal preparation easier by organizing meals, recipes, and ingredients in a structured database that allows users to track what they eat and how meals are prepared and what it will cost.

 ## Overview